 Hacienda del Sol has two restaurants.
 The more casual Terraza patio serves breakfast, lunch, and dinner, and with live music several nights a week, it’s also a spot where local residents stop in for drinks.

 In the more formal dining room, The Grill, a wall of windows faces west, overlooking the surrounding hills, an especially scenic spot as the sun is setting.
 Menu specialties include seafood, like big meaty scallops served over risotto, and steaks.

-Double room rates at Hacienda del Sol Guest Ranch Resort, which include Wi-Fi and parking, start at about $175 per night for the smaller historic rooms and $320 for the larger suites.
+Double room rates at Hacienda del Sol Guest Ranch Resort, which include Wi-Fi and parking, vary quite a bit throughout the year and on weekdays vs. weekends, starting at about $175 per night for the smaller historic rooms.
 Rates are typically highest in February and March and lowest during Tucson’s hot summer months, when you can frequently find significant discounts.
-Regardless of the time of year, you can check rates at Expedia for better rates.
+Regardless of the time of year, you can check rates at the hotel site or Expedia.